newenclave/aikartos/modules/modules_howto.md

 * Symbol table
 * `.bss` size and location

 This step is implementation-specific.
-In AIKaRTOS, a Python script (`create_bin.py`) performs this task using [pyelftools](https://github.com/eliben/pyelftools).
+In AikaRTOS, a Python script ([`create_bin.py`](build/scripts/create_bin.py)) performs this task using [pyelftools](https://github.com/eliben/pyelftools).
 Alternatively, parsing can be done manually using the [ELF specification](https://refspecs.linuxfoundation.org/elf/elf.pdf).

 The output of the parsing stage is used to build a module package that contains: